nietras/nietras.github.io/_posts/2022-01-15-bendingdotnet-corrected-common-flat-build-output.md

 ![ship wreck]({{ site.baseurl }}/images/2022-01-bendingdotnet-corrected-common-flat-build-output/ship-wreck.jpg)
 Source: [pixabay](https://pixabay.com/photos/ship-wreck-stranded-wreck-shipwreck-1882087/)

-In the previous blog post I finally thought I found a way to define common flat build output without having to change anything in `csproj`-files.
-Unfortunately that had issues and I have found no way to accomplish this, so in this blog post I present the for now best solution I could find; including a common `props`-file at the end of each `csproj`-file.
+In the previous blog post I thought I had finally found a way to define common flat build output without having to change anything in `csproj`-files.
+Unfortunately that had issues and I have found no way to accomplish this without changing `csproj`-files, so in this blog post I present the for now best solution I could find; including a common `props`-file at the end of each `csproj`-file.

 At the same time I try to simplify the properties changed to only focus on flattening the final build and publish output.
-Prerequisites are the same as in the previous blog post, so without further adue I will present the new approach.
+Prerequisites are the same as in the previous blog post, so without further ado I will present the new approach.

 A new file `OutputBuildProject.props` is added to the `src` level common files.
 ```